Lokesh1028/OutfitAdvicer/README.md

 **Fashion Advice App**

-Welcome to the Fashion Advice App!
+Welcome to the OutfitAdvicer App!
 This application provides personalized outfit recommendations for various occasions, helping users dress appropriately and stylishly.
 Whether you're preparing for a casual brunch, a formal event, or a job interview, this app has you covered.

 **Features**